XavierL64/Bank-stock-data/README.md

 # Bank-stock-data
-# Analysing and visualising bank stock data extracted using pandas
+# Analysing and visualising bank stock data using pandas, seaborn, plotly, and cufflinks